simplethings/ZetaWebmailBundle/README.md

 * Make sorting of subject, from, to configurable for developers and for webmail users.
 * Add functionality for sorting of messages by criteria to mailbox interface.
 * Stream download of mails and attachments?
-* Add jQuery Plugin in combination with a new layout that adds a fully working ajaxed webmail client.
 * Add write support: Read Status, Marking as read/unread, delete, move between mailboxes in a source.
 * Allow to hook into operations on mails to allow application specific workflows (such as Add To address book)